aelvan/Imager-Craft/README.md

 It is possible to manually remove the generated transforms by going to Settings > Clear Caches, selecting "Imager image transform cache" and clicking "Clear!".
 You can also select the images you want to clear in the Assets element list, and choose "Clear Imager transforms" from the element action dropdown menu.

 When transforming a remote image, the image will be downloaded and cached for the duration of the `cacheDurationRemoteFiles` configuration setting.
 You can manually remove the cached remote images by going to Settings > Clear Caches, selecting "Imager remote images cache" and clicking "Clear!".

 ---

-Performance
----
-The main motivation behind making the plugin (before I went down the rabbit hole full of image effects, crop options, etc), was to improve the performance when doing image transforms.
-When using the <picture> element and srcset-attribute, there is usually 50+ image transforms being done in most of our templates.
-That leads to alot of database queries.
-Did I succeed?
-Benchmarks coming soon (but, yes).

----